If you aspire to a career in radio it's likely that you'll start your journey as a radio broadcast assistant

 A good overall knowledge of the radio industry, and the specific output of the station you wish to join, is crucial.
 Keep up to date with developments in the sector by reading:

-Listen to a variety of radio genres via analogue (FM and AM), digital audio broadcasting (DAB), cable, satellite, digital TV and the internet.
+Be sure to listen to a variety of radio genres via analogue (FM and AM), digital audio broadcasting (DAB), cable, satellite, digital TV and the internet to build your awareness of radio and its audiences.

 Skills